Welcome to Medical Negligence Law.

-If you can’t see your injury or illness listed, or if you’d like a more precise valuation of your case, simply get in touch with us on the number at the top of this page.
+If you can’t see your injury or illness listed, or if you’d like a more specific valuation tailored towards your case, simply get in touch with us by using the contact details found on this page.

 This is the compensation that can be awarded to cover any financial losses that result from being affected by medical negligence.

 - Loss of earnings, both past and in the future

 - Medication costs, including over-the-counter medicines, like paracetamol

 - Travel costs, such as to and from doctor’s appointments

 - Care costs.
 If family or friends had to look after you while you recovered, you can claim money back for their time and input

 - Home adaptation costs.
 If you had to adapt your home in some way in order to live comfortably following the incident of negligence, this can also be factored in.

 In order to claim back these losses, you will have to provide evidence of the costs incurred, such as receipts (even bus tickets), invoices and bank statements.

 One of the cornerstones of our service is the ability to pursue your medical negligence claim on a No Win No Fee basis.
 This is a term you may have heard before, but what does it mean?